-In connection with the delivery of the Lazard Fairness Opinion, Lazard reviewed the following material documents (i) the Acquisition Agreement; (ii) a draft, dated March , 1994, of this Proxy Statement; (iii) audited, consolidated financial statements of Equity Bank for the three (3) years ended December 31, 1992; and (iv) certain financial and other information regarding Equity Bank, including financial forecasts for Equity Bank, which were furnished to Lazard by the Company and Equity Bank or were publicly available.
+In connection with the delivery of the Lazard Fairness Opinion, Lazard reviewed the following material documents (i) the Acquisition Agreement; (ii) a draft of this Proxy Statement as filed with the Securities and Exchange Commission on March 16, 1994; (iii) audited, consolidated financial statements of Equity Bank for the three (3) years ended December 31, 1992; and (iv) certain financial and other information regarding Equity Bank, including financial forecasts for Equity Bank, which were furnished to Lazard by the Company and Equity Bank or were publicly available.
 Lazard held discussions with members of the senior management of Equity Bank with respect to its past and current business operations and financial condition, regulatory relationships and future prospects.
 Lazard also held discussions with the independent auditors of Equity Bank regarding its financial and accounting affairs.
 In addition, Lazard compared certain financial and stock market information for Equity Bank with similar information for other companies the securities of which are publicly traded, which companies are listed under "Valuation of the Bank -- Analysis Based on Selected Thrift Trading Multiples" below, and reviewed the financial terms of certain recent merger and acquisition transactions involving savings institutions specifically and in other industries generally and performed such other studies and analyses as it considered appropriate.